Comprehensive Review Real Customer Analysis

 If you have wide feet, listen up: this might be your new best friend.
 The Racer TR23 sits on a platform that is described as "wider" and "flatter" than many competitors, offering inherent stability for the casual walker.

 Sizing Advice: The consensus is that it runs True to Size, with 83% of users agreeing.
-The "Drop" Anomaly: Here is the technical kicker.
+The "Drop" Anomaly: Here’s the technical kicker.
 This shoe has a measured heel-to-toe drop of approximately 21mm.
 For context, most running shoes are 8-10mm.
 A 21mm drop is massive.
-It effectively acts as a wedge, unloading your Achilles tendon and calf muscles while you stand.
-This explains why it feels so good when you are just standing around—it’s doing the work for your posterior chain.
-But for running?
-It’s mechanically inefficient and can disrupt your natural gait.
+It acts like a wedge, unloading your Achilles tendon and calf muscles while you stand.
+That explains why it feels so good when you’re just standing around; it’s doing some work for your posterior chain.
+For running, though, it’s mechanically inefficient and can disrupt your natural gait.

 Love the comfort features?